XintSong/RMSF-net/README.md

 </div>

-The datasets containing MD simulation annotations for RMSF-net training and evaluation are accessible for download from "https://pan.baidu.com/s/1OGuqc-Myifx--_qa9kvDug", with the extraction code "rmsf", as follows:
+The datasets containing MD simulation annotations for RMSF-net training and evaluation are accessible for download from "https://pan.baidu.com/s/1OGuqc-Myifx--_qa9kvDug", with the extraction code "rmsf".